ConnectedLib/connectedlib10/modules/youth_development/section-2-0.md

 subsection: two-zero
 ---

-In this introduction, you will learn what mentoring is and how it can support connected learning in the library.

 ## Learning Outcomes For This Section

 **After completing Section 2: Developing an Identity, you will be able to...**